furqanazhar/Xeneta-RatesTask/README.md

 ## Unit Tests

-We have used Pytest to serve the purpose of unit-testing.
+We have used Pytest to serve the purpose of unit-testing.<br>
-Run below command to execute tests explicitly although tests are always run before deploying web server.
+Run below command to execute tests explicitly although tests are always run before deploying web server.<br>
-Even if one test fails, server does not gets deployed.
+Even if one test fails, server does not gets deployed.<br>
 ```bash
 pytest .\tests\unit_tests.py
 ```